Nnewi: The Place of Nnewi in Igbo History

+A view of a major roundabout in Nnewi, Anambra State, Nigeria, showing urban activity and local transportation.

 Originally when the Igbos settled in the present day Eastern Nigeria, they arrived with three leaders, two were spiritual leaders and the youngest of the three a hereditary King known as Obi a King by birthright.

 The first was the Eze Nri of Awka a Priest King, the second the Eze Aro of Arochukwu a King and the third the Igwe of Nnewi a political and war ruler.
 The Aros know this history (Nnewi being a relation and a leader among the Igbos) and this is part of the reason why there are no Aro settlements in Nnewi.

-The Nnewi Amichi War Of the 1800s
+The Nnewi Amichi War of the 1800s

 Eze Ukwu (reigned 1840–1862) was the 15th Obi of Otolo and Igwe of Nnewi.
 During his reign, important events took place.
 He declined to accept the advice of his uncle, Eze Enwe, to bring to consummation a war fought half-way against the Amichi.

 Eze Enwe therefore took up the job.
 He invaded the Amichis and conquered them, crowning this achievement with the capture and execution of Nwamkpi, their leader.
 He successfully waged another war against Ųkpo and participated in the successful invasion of Oraifite.
 These successes qualified him for the heroic title of "Onuo Ora" meaning "Conqueror of Nations", which entitled one to the possession of Ikponasato, that is, eight very small bells.

 Besides Okafo, the first son of Eze Ukwu, he had also the following sons - Eze Oruchalu and Unaegbu.
 When Eze Ukwu died, Igwe Okafo, his eldest son, became the sixteenth King.